-T Alert Message Section Support Message Term Definition TELEX Beacon Registration Data Block Telex number point of contact for beacon registry for non-USA beacon.
-TELEPHONE Beacon Registration Data Block Telephone number point of contact for beacon registry for non-USA beacon.
+T. Alert Message Section Support Message Term Definition TELEX Beacon Registration Data Block Telex number point of contact for beacon registry for non-USA beacon.
+TELEPHONE Beacon Registration Data Block Telephone number point of contact for beautiful to the contact for beautif acon registry for non-USA beacon.
 TEL# Beacon Registration Data Block Beaco on Registration Telephone number type and telephone number for the owner of the beacon, primary contact or alternate contact. "#" is a sequential number (1 to 4) for this telephone number.
 The telephone number type is ("HOME", "WORK", "CELL", "FAX "or "OTHR").
 For example, "TEL 1: CELL" means that the first number is a cell phone.
 TIME OF GNSS POSITION UPDATE Beacon Decode Data Block The time of GNSS position update for an DY HHMMSS MON.
-SGB ELT(DT), provided in the format: TIME SINCE GNSS FIME SINCE GNSS Beacon Decode Data Block LOCATION GENERATED The number of minutes since the GNSS ocation was generated for an SGB. ТҮРЕ Beacon Registration Data Block Beacon Registration The type of the vessel or aircraft, respectively, on which the EPIRB, SSAS, or ELT is carried.
+SGB ELT(DT), provided in the format: TIME SINCE GNSS Beacon Decode Data Block LOCATION GENERATED The number of minutes since the GNSS location was generated for ocation was generated for an SGB. ТҮРЕ Beacon Registration Data Block Beacon Registration The type of the vessel or aircraft, respectively, on which the EPIRB, SSAS, or ELT is carried.
 Aircraft are categorized as general, commercial or an air carrier.
 Sailing vessels are categorized as sail (sloop, yawl, schooner or other) or power (fishing, tug/tow, cargo, tanker, cabin cruiser or other).
-USMCC PROCESSING Support Data Block TIME The time that the USMCC processed this alert.
-Is usually within 1 minute of the message transmission time provided in line 1 of the message header.
-If the transmission time is more than 1 minute later that the USMCC Processing Time, then the message was probably retransmitted by USMCC personnel.
-VEHICLE TYPE Beacon Registration Data Block Beaco on Registration The type of the vehicle on which the PLB is carried.
-VESSEL NAME Beacon Registration Data Block Beaco on Registration The name of the vessel on which the EPIRB or SSAS is carried.
-VISIBILITY Alert Query Report Beacon-LUT Mutual Visibility Schedul e R satellite, LEOLUT and beacon
+USMCC PROCESSING Support Data Block TIME The time that the USMCC processed this message transmission time provided in lin transmission time is more than 1 minute lathen the message was probably retransmit e 1 of the message header.
+If the ater that the USMCC Processing Time, VEHICLE TYPE Beacon Registration Data Block Beaco on Registration The type of the vehicle on which the PLB is carried.
+VESSEL NAME Beacon Registration Data Block Beaco on Registration The name of the vessel on which the EPIF RB or SSAS is carried.
+VISIBILITY Alert Query Report Beacon-LUT Mutual Visibility Schedul e The mutual visibility between the LEOSA position.
+R satellite, LEOLUT and beacon

 Т Alert Message Section Support Message

 Term Definition

-WEB Beacon Registration Data Block
+WEB WEB Beacon Registration Data Block

 The web address point of contact for beacon registry for non-USA beacon.
 The web address for the C/S International Beacon Registration Database (IBRD) is www.406registration.com.

 WEST BOUNDARY Alert Query Report

 The western boundary of an alert query ba used on a search rectangle.